Anna Heubeck Hall

 By 1954, the completion of Bennett-Robinson was a major item on the College’s building plan.
 Because Bennett-Robinson had been relatively expensive, the College did not have funds to finish the building at the cost of the first two wings.
 As a result, Moore and Hutchins redrew the plans to reduce the cost of the building yet still ensure that it blended with Bennett-Robinson.
 The center portion and South House, later renamed Jeffery House, were built in 1957 with students occupying them in 1958.
 The Harry Hudgins Company built Bennett-Robinson and was the construction firm for the completion of the building.
 East House, renamed Gamble, was built in 1958 with students occupying the last portion of the Hall in 1959.
 Initially, the College wanted to name the hall after former President Guth; however, his wife did not approve, and ultimately, in 1957, the hall was named in honor of Anna Heubeck Knipp, a distinguished alumnae and trustee.
 The center portion of the hall includes a dining hall.
 From 1958 to 1962, Heubeck also included the post office, laundry, and several business offices.

 In 2000, renovations for Heubeck Hall were designed by Einhorn, Yaffee and Prescott of Washington D.C.
 These renovations remodeled and expanded the center portion of the hall, making the public spaces more accessible.
-The main entry was reconfigured, adding an elevator, and the Student Health Center, Offices of Public Safety and Residential Life, were moved to the first floor.
+The main entry was reconfigured, adding an elevator, and the Student Health Center, Offices of Campus Safety and Residential Life, were moved to the first floor.

 Heubeck Hall Historical Photographs